Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Introduction

-Typically the surrogate model in BO is a Gaussian Process (GP), as the posterior predictive distribution can be expressed analytically.
-However, (1) inference in GPs scales cubically with the number of observations and output dimensionality, limiting its use with larger datasets, and (2) GPs operate most naturally over continuous spaces, and so kernels for high-dimensional data with complex structure must be carefully formulated and tuned by hand for each new task.
-Encoding inductive biases, symmetries, and invariances can be challenging.
-Random forests have also been used for iterative optimization as they do not face scaling challenges; however, they still face the same issues with encoding complex structures \cite{hutter2011sequential}.
+BO relies on specifying a surrogate model which captures a distribution over potential functions to incorporate uncertainty in its predictions.
+These surrogate models are typically Gaussian Processes (GPs), as the posterior distribution of GPs can be expressed analytically.
+However, (1) inference in GPs scales cubically in time with the number of observations and output dimensionality, limiting their use to smaller datasets or to problems with low output dimensionality without the use of kernel approximations, and (2) GPs operate most naturally over continuous low-dimensional input spaces, so kernels for high-dimensional data with complex structure must be carefully formulated by hand for each new domain.
+Thus, encoding inductive biases can be challenging.

-More recently, Bayesian neural networks (BNNs) have been proposed as surrogate models for BO since BNNs can be efficiently trained on extremely large datasets \cite{snoek2015scalable,springenberg2016bayesian}.
-Additionally, the ability to incorporate a variety of constraints, symmetries, and inductive biases into BNN architectures allows BO to be applied to more complex tasks with structured data.
+Neural networks (NNs) and Bayesian neural networks (BNNs) have been proposed as an alternative to GPs due to their scalability and flexibility \citep{snoek2015scalable, springenberg2016bayesian}.
+Alternatively, neural networks have also been used to create continuous latent spaces so that BO with vanilla GPs can be more easily applied \citep{kusner2017grammar,tripp2020sample}.
+The ability to incorporate a variety of constraints, symmetries, and inductive biases into BNN architectures offers the potential for BO to be applied to more complex tasks with structured data.